|DONATE NOW |

-To renew your membership or join as a member for the first time please click here.
 Children's Programming: On Shabbat morning, youth programming for children 4 and under will be in the large carpeted room on the third floor, groups for ages 5-8 will be in the first floor middle room and parashat hasahavuah for ages 5-9 will be in the chapel.
 Tot tefillah begins at approximately 11:15 am and childcare is available beginning at 9:30 am.

 Information for Darkhei Noam's Rosh Hashanah and Yom Kippur services is now available - click here for details and registration.
 All services will be held in the low 80s on the Upper West Side.
 Exact details will be posted in September.

 Shmita Yom Iyun: Sunday, Sep.
 14, 2:30 pm at The JCC in Manhattan -